 Land use classification

-Further information is available on the Department of Agriculture and Water Resources ALUMC page.
+Further information is available on the Department of Agriculture, Water and the Environment ALUM Classification webpage.

 Click on image for a larger view